Treatments and drugsBy Mayo Clinic staff

 Ergots.
 Ergotamine, available as a tablet that you place under your tongue, can be taken before bed to prevent nighttime attacks.

 Self-injected dihydroergotamine (D.H.E.
 45) also may be helpful.
 Ergot medications may be effective if taken early in your cluster attacks, but they can't be combined with triptans and can only be used for brief periods of time.

 - Melatonin.
 Studies show that 10 milligrams of melatonin taken in the evening might reduce the frequency of cluster headache.

 Other preventive medications used for cluster headache include anti-seizure medications such as divalproex (Depakote) and topiramate (Topamax).

-Rarely, surgery is recommended for people with chronic cluster headache who don't respond well to aggressive treatment or who can't tolerate the medications or their side effects.
+Rarely, doctors may recommend surgery for people with chronic cluster headache who don't find relief with aggressive treatment or who can't tolerate the medications or their side effects.

 - Evers S. Pharmacotherapy of cluster headache.
 Expert Opinion on Pharmacotherapy.
 2010;11:2121.